 The First Year: Courses and Requirements

 The State of New York allows Ph.D. students eight years to complete their degrees, seven years for those entering with a Master's degree.
 Because the dissertation is the most important thing students will do to earn their degree, and the main thing most prospective employers will be interested in, the curriculum is designed to get them through their coursework and exams as quickly as possible so that they can devote the bulk of their years here working on the dissertation.
 This explains why the first-year of their matriculation is the most structured of all, devoted mostly to required courses.
-By the end of the first year, all students will have written a substantial research paper, roughly equivalent to a Master¹s thesis, and most students will have taken the reading courses that will be the basis for their first (written) exams.
+By the end of the first year, all students will have written a substantial research paper, roughly equivalent to a Master¹s thesis, and will have taken the first (written) exams.

 The First Year Paper